qouteall/imm_ptl_wiki_copy/API-for-Other-Mods.md

 If the portal attribute gets changed on the server side after the portal has spawned, call `reloadAndSyncToClient` to sync the changes to client.

-To create the reverse portal entity, use `PortalAPI.createReversePortal` `PortalAPI.createFlippedPortal` .
+To create the reverse/flipped portal entity, use `PortalAPI.createReversePortal` `PortalAPI.createFlippedPortal` .
 [How bi-way portals and bi-faced portals are organized](https://github.com/qouteall/ImmersivePortalsMod/wiki/Portal-Customization#1-nether-portal--4-portal-entities)

 #### About Rotations and Quaternions

 You can set the portal's rotating transformation by `setRotationTransformation()` .
 The rotation transformation is represented using quaternion.
 There is a vanilla quaternion class `net.minecraft.util.math.Quaternion` and IP's quaternion class `DQuaternion`.
 The vanilla quaternion uses float and is mutable. `DQuaternion` uses double and is immutable.
-The quaternions may cause confusion so there is a brief explanation of quaternions.

 A quaternion is a rotating transformation.
 For example you can create a rotation along Y axis for 45 degrees by `DQuaternion.rotateByDegrees(new Vec3d(0,1,0),45).toMcQuaternion()` .